jepperson2/HElib_QRS_DETECTION/README.md

 ## 8. RAM considerations IMPORTANT
 - To run the default hqrsd program, at least 3GB of RAM is recommended.
-- Note that tests of simpler circuits such as the multiplication only require about 0.7 - 1GB of RAM, while averages take ~3GB
+- Note that applications which use simpler circuits will require less RAM, as simplier circuits like multiplication only require about 0.7 - 1GB of RAM, whereas the averages circuit takes about 3GB
-- For **Vagrant**, you can modify the amount of RAM in the **vb.memory** field, which is set to **2600MB** by default.
+- For **Vagrant**, you can modify the amount of RAM in the **vb.memory** field, which is set to **7000MB** by default.
 To monitor the RAM usage, open a new host terminal, go to the working directory and use `vagrant ssh -c htop`.